Who got what? Details scant on small-business relief effort

 "Our swift action supported or saved 30 million American jobs at least," President Donald Trump said at a White House event on small business late last month with Treasury Secretary Steven Mnuchin and SBA Administrator Jovita Carranza.

 Managing the program fell to the SBA, an agency with some 3,200 employees and an $819 million annual budget that's one-tenth the size of the Commerce Department's.
 On at least two occasions last month, the SBA's computer system slowed under the crush of loan applications, creating a bottleneck.
-As of early May, the agency says, it had processed more than 3.8 million loans for some $500 billion in awards.
+The agency says it has processed 4.2 million loans for some $530 billion in awards.

 The need for a detailed public accounting of the small-business relief program is amplified by controversy over how it has unfolded since early April.
 It's important as a way for the public to know whether the program is working as Congress intended.